 The dry season is from June to November and the wet season is from December to May.
 The northwest has consistent rainfall while the rest of French Guiana follows dry and rainy season patterns.
 The Marawijne River regularly floods surrounding areas with all the rainfall it gets.

 The coolest month for French Guiana is January.
 September is both the driest and warmest month with May being the wettest.
-Cayenne, the capital city, has average daily highs of the mid 20’s Celsius, sometimes going up to the low 30’s.
+Cayenne, the capital city, has average daily highs around 30, sometimes going up to 35.

 French Guiana is typically away from standard hurricane routes.